-In June of this year, Brian and Elinor Morgan saw an announcement that a primitive carousel was to be sold at auction (shortly before the NCA convention) and became concerned about losing this rare carousel.
+In June 1997, Brian and Elinor Morgan saw an announcement that a primitive carousel was to be sold at auction (shortly before the NCA convention) and became concerned about losing this rare carousel.
 After contacting the auctioneer and determining that it was the Long Island Carousel that was up for auction, they determined to save it, even if they had to buy it themselves.
 However, they also learned that the carousel had a very high reserve at the auction and did not believe it would sell at that price.

 Brian contacted the NCA board members and a few other NCA members in an attempt to raise the funds.
 A small group of people committed a combination of loans and contributions, enough that Brian was able to send a letter offering to buy the carousel from the Nassau County Museum for the NCA, should it not sell at auction.
 The letter was sent in the hope that the museum would not be tempted to sell the carousel piecemeal.

 At the convention, we learned that the carousel had not sold at the auction, and the NCA board voted to continue its efforts to save the carousel.